BATT: Backdoor Attack with Transformation-based Triggers: Conclusions

 \section{Conclusions}

 In this paper, we revisited the influences of spatial transformations on backdoor attacks.
 We designed a simple yet effective poison-only attack (dubbed BATT) using specific transformations as triggers.
 It is a new attack paradigm whose triggers are not designed in a simple pixel-wise manner.
-In particular, we demonstrated that the proposed BATT is highly effective under both digital and physical-world settings.
-We also showed that our BATT is resistant to representative backdoor defenses to verify its stealthiness.
-Our BATT can serve as a useful tool to examine the backdoor vulnerability of image classifiers to help the design of more secure methods.
+In particular, we demonstrated that the proposed BATT is highly effective under both digital and physical-world settings and is resistant to representative backdoor defenses.